Dartmouth Tuck Program Overview

 - Family & Outdoor Oriented: Given the school’s location, year-round outdoor recreation is a key part of the Tuck experience.
 Families are also an integral part of the Tuck community.
 In fact, 25% of the class of 2023 reported having partners, and 4% reported having children.

-The Dartmouth Tuck class of 2023 is made up of 294 students and had a 29.5% acceptance rate.
-These 294 students came from 227 unique employers pre-MBA, the most popular industries being consulting, financial services, and technology.
+The Dartmouth Tuck class of 2024 is made up of 287 students.
+These 287 students came from 232 unique employers pre-MBA, the most popular industries being consulting, financial services, as well as nonprofit and government.

 - 162 Verbal